VieCut/VieCut/README.md

 *Henzinger, M, Noe, A. and Schulz, C., 2019.
 Shared-Memory Branch-and-Reduce for Multiterminal Cuts. arXiv preprint [arXiv:1908.04141.](https://arxiv.org/abs/1908/04141)*

+The instances used for the third paper can be found on the [website](http://viecut.taa.univie.ac.at) for VieCut.

 The papers can be freely accessed online in the arXiv.

 If you use this code in the context of an academic publication, we ask that you cite the applicable papers: